-Dubuque's Water Department is proud of the high quality of our water supply, which meets all state and federal drinking water quality requirements.
+The City of Dubuque's Water Department is proud of the high quality of the City's readily available water supply, which meets all state and federal drinking water quality requirements.

-We are pleased to inform you that Dubuque had no drinking water violations in 2019.
+We are pleased to inform you that Dubuque had no drinking water violations in 2021.

-The City's water quality testing results shown below, includes testing for regulated contaminants that were at detectable levels in the distributed water.
+The City's water quality testing results shown in this report include testing for regulated contaminants that were at detectable levels in the distributed water.
 The contaminants or analytes are reported in comparison to a maximum contaminant level (MCL) established by the U.S. Environmental Protection Agency's (EPA) Safe Drinking Water Act.
 Testing is not required for each parameter every year.

-Water supplies, including the City of Dubuque, participated in a study with the EPA related to the Unregulated Contaminant Monitoring Rule (UCMR).
+Water suppliers, including the City of Dubuque, participated in a study with the EPA related to the Unregulated Contaminant Monitoring Rule (UCMR).
 The USEPA establishes a new list of contaminants to be monitored and the conditions for that monitoring.
 The rule benefits the public health by providing the EPA with valid data on the National occurrence of selected contaminants.
 Under UCMR Round 4, all community water systems, and non-transient, non-community water systems serving more than 10,000 persons must participate in assessment monitoring.